BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

   <img src="https://bradleyculley.github.io/images/Brad_in_treehouse.jpg" />
 </div>
 <div align="center">
-Me in a treehouse when I was a kid
+Me in a treehouse when I was a kid, not long after I read My Side of the Mountain
 </div>
 <br>

 <hr/>

 <p>
 First published in 1959.
-"In 1960, it was one of three Newbery Medal Honor Books (runners-up)". -https://en.wikipedia.org/wiki/My_Side_of_the_Mountain

-TODO: Note that this is duplicated below, however
+TODO: check source for the 1959 publishing date -https://en.wikipedia.org/wiki/My_Side_of_the_Mountain
 </p>
 <hr/>

 <p>
 I read this when I was around 8 years old, in around 1998.
-It is a literary masterpiece.
+It is an absolutely literary masterpiece.
 </p>

 <blockquote>
-Should appeal to all rugged individualists who dream of escape to the forest.<br/>
+Should appeal to all rugged individualists who dream of escape to the forest.<br/><br/>
 -The New York Times Book Review
 </blockquote>